csc301-2024-s/13-Engineers-Without-Borders/deliverables/D3/iteration-03-review.md

  * Ordered from most to least important, with supporting argument explaining a change. -->
  - Discuss more about scene appearance
     - By the end of D3, the scenes will have been mostly completed.
 D4 will be polishing and implementing any missing features, we will discuss more as a team about what polishing we will do
+    - See [non-simulation design doc](../D3/non-simulation%20design%20doc.md) for some potential improvements on UI
 - Be more clear about how much time we should spend on each task
     - Knowing a time estimate can help us plan ahead, especially if one of us gets technical issues